feral-dot-io/protoc-gen-elmer/README.md

 - unknown types result in a panic
 - change do not edit line to match: ^// Code generated .* DO NOT EDIT\.$
 - reserved names (enums) should be registered so collisions end up with _
-- cmdgen.rpcPrefixes isn't applied to config
+- variants are suffixed but Go codegen prefixes.
+Presumably because it's closer to proto's ns

 code quality:
 - naming has two paths, it over complicates elmgen